-2.7 Foundation classes - Reception and Nursery Children will take home a page from their Journal to share with their parents on a weekly basis.
+Foundation classes - Reception and Nursery Children will take home a page from their Journal to share with their parents on a weekly basis.
 Children have a Sounds book and new sounds are added to be learned.
 Every week children are given phonics flash cards with phonic sounds or spellings to practice for 5-10 minutes daily.
 Children are asked to bring things in during the year to enhance focussed activities.
 Children should read and share books with an adult every day and this should be recorded in the reading diary.
 A library book will be sent home on a weekly basis (from October) for this activity.
 In the spring and summer terms the children are given a weekly play activity that focusses on maths skills.
 It should take 5-10 minutes to do and can be repeated during the week.
-Key Stage One - Years 1 and 2 Children will be given a list of spellings to learn each week which follow the phonics or spelling patterns taught in their groups or words linked to the curriculum.

-· · · · · · · · · · · · · · · · · · · Children will be given a maths or literacy task each week in their Learning Logs.
+Key Stage 1 Years 1 and 2 Children will be given a list of spellings to learn each week which follow the phonics or spelling patterns taught in their groups or words linked to the curriculum.
+Children will be given a maths or literacy task each week in their Learning Logs.
 The task will be linked to the learning being covered in class and will include an open-ended activity or choice of activities for your child to choose from.
 This work will be checked by the teacher and recorded at the back of the child's Learning Log.
 Children are expected to read daily for at least 10 minutes at home with an adult.
 The Home Reading Diary should be completed each time.
-There will be a Mathletics task to complete online each week.
+There will be an online maths task to complete online each week.
 Children may be given other literacy tasks to work on over a longer period of time to practise their reading and research skills.

-Key Stage 2 -Year 3 Children will be given a list of children win be given a list of spellings to learn each week which follow the phonics or spelling patterns taught in their groups or words linked to the curriculum.
+Children will be given a list of spellings to learn each week which follow the phonics or spelling patterns taught in their groups or words linked to the curriculum.
 They will be tested each week in school.
-A weekly creative learning log will be provided which will include an open-ended activity, or choice of activities, based on class learning topics.
+Key Stage 2 A weekly creative learning log will be provided which will include an open-ended activity, or choice of activities, based on class learning topics.
 Work will be given a maths or English focus on alternate weeks.
 This work will be checked by the teacher and recorded at the back of the child's Learning Log.
-Children are expected to read daily for at least 15 minutes at home with an adult.
+Year 3 Children are expected to read daily for at least 15 minutes at home with an adult.
 They will have a Guided Reading Activity to complete each week.
-There will be a Mathletics task to
+There will be an online maths task to complete online each week.
+Learning of multiplication facts will be ongoing.
+A mental maths/tables test will take place weekly.